1. Home

 D5: Permanent corrective action (PCA)

 The permanent corrective action is directed against the root cause and removes or alters the conditions that were responsible for the problem.
-Prior to selecting the permanent corrective action (PCA), acceptable performance criteria must be established, including any mandatory performance criteria, and effectiveness of the PCA must be demonstrated.
+Prior to selecting the permanent corrective action (PCA), acceptable performance criteria must be established, including any mandatory performance criteria, and the effectiveness of the PCA must be demonstrated.

 D6: Implement and validate the permanent corrective action

-After a PCA has been chosen, the performance of the PCA, using performance criteria specified in step D5, must be validated.
+After a PCA has been chosen, the performance of the PCA—using performance criteria specified in step D5—must be validated.
 Continuing with the example of insufficient assay sensitivity, a laboratory may choose to revalidate the assay using increased incubation time for the primary antibody.
 Depending on the application of the marker in question, achieving acceptable concordance with a pre-determined gold standard in the required number of cases for assay validation will constitute demonstration of effectiveness of the PCA.

 After validation of the PCA, the team must develop a plan for implementation and clearly communicate this plan with all stakeholders.
 If the problematic assay was still being performed in-house while the process assessment was being performed, it may be necessary to consider or offer repeat testing on those patient samples with the implemented PCA.